robinandeer/robinandeer.github.io/posts/2014-09-02-open-source-portals.md

 ## Inspiration

-They guys over at [LayerVault][layervault] have certainly understood the value of Open Source.
-One glowing example of this is [Cosmos][cosmos]; a collection of internally developed open source projects.
+They guys over at [LayerVault](https://layervault.com/) have certainly understood the value of Open Source.
+One glowing example of this is [Cosmos](http://cosmos.layervault.com/); a collection of internally developed open source projects.
 Such a simple idea, but still something I'd never seen realized before with such finess and ambition.

 <Image
   src="/images/open-source-portals-cosmos.png"